waldrain/waldrain.github.io/pv.md

 - [solar-facts: Blocking and by-pass diodes in solar panels](https://www.solar-facts.com/panels/panel-diodes.php)
 - [couleenergy: Blocking and bypass diodes in solar panels and solar PV systems](https://couleenergy.com/bypass-diodes-in-solar-panels)

-Cornelius' used panels include three diodes each, type IR50SQ100 or 50SQ100, Vishay Semiconductors Schottky Diodes & Rectifiers 100V 5A Schottky DO-204AR.
+cbl used panels include three diodes each, type IR50SQ100 or 50SQ100, Vishay Semiconductors Schottky Diodes & Rectifiers 100V 5A Schottky DO-204AR.
 Are two of them blocking and one the bypass?
 If not, then we may need to add blocking diodes before hooking up all our pairs in parallel.